-If you want to change the visual style of your story, you can change the theme, which switches the story's colors and fonts.
-The story's theme can be changed in the story builder's Design panel.
+To change the visual style of your story, you can change the theme, which switches the colors, fonts, and other themed elements of the story.
+You can change the story's theme in the story builder's Design panel.

 Use the following steps to change the theme:

 - Click Design in the header to display the Design panel.